EritosinSalami/Olist/README.md

 **Insight 1: Revenue is volume‑driven, not price‑driven – most products are low‑price, low‑volume.**

  **Findings:** A scatter plot of price vs. quantity (bubble size = total revenue) showed that the vast majority of products cluster in the bottom‑left quadrant (low price, low volume).
 Only a handful of products drive revenue through high volume (bottom‑right) or high price (top‑left).
 The top 10 products by revenue and units sold account for a disproportionate share of sales.
+ Visuals(Olist/visuals/product performance.png at main · EritosinSalami/Olist)
+ Visuals(Olist/visuals/sales & revenue perfromance.png at main · EritosinSalami/Olist)

  **Meaning:** Olist’s catalog is dominated by slow‑moving, low‑value items.
 The business relies on a few “hero” products.
 This creates vulnerability: if those products face stockouts or competition, overall revenue could drop significantly.
 Rationalising the portfolio, discontinue or discount bottom‑left products, promote heavy‑hitters, and experiment with bundling to move volume.